rohansahai/piano_js/README.md

 javascript_piano
 ================

-A piano built in js
+A piano built in js/jquery

 To run: